mhunterak/TD_user_profile_w_django/README.md

 A predefined build task has been made for users of Visual Studio code in `.vscode/tasks.json`
 Or:

-1. Use the `pip install -4 requirements.txt` file to install the project dependencies.
+1. Use the `pip install -r requirements.txt` file to install the project dependencies.

 2. Run your migrations to create the tables in the database.
    `python manage.py migrate`